Why Can’t My Filipina Wife Get a Tourist Visa To The USA?

 - 6 But What If I Had Come To The Philippines And Married And My Wife Never Went To The USA?

-- 7 Seems Perfectly Normal To Any Thinking Person Of That a Married Couple Might Want To Visit The USA.
+- 7 Seems Perfectly Normal To Any Thinking Person That a Married Couple Might Want To Visit The USA, but Not Move There Permanently.

 - 8 To The US Embassy Manila, This Seems So Abnormal They Almost Never Allow It.